josephsl/wintenApps/addoninternals.md

 ### Information on add-on update feature

 This article will sometimes reference add-on update feature, which is gone in 2019.
 Information about it is kept here for reference purposes.
-An add-on appropriately named "Add-on Updater" is used to update windows App Essentials and other add-ons, and with the opening of the NV Access add-on store in 2023, NVDA itself can update add-ons includin Windows App Essentials.
+Between 2019 and 2023, an add-on appropriately named "Add-on Updater" was used to update windows App Essentials and other add-ons, and with the opening of the NV Access add-on store in 2023, NVDA itself can update add-ons including Windows App Essentials.

 ### Special note on feature updates support on Windows 10 and later

-Windows App Essentials add-on supports a given Windows feature update (release) for at least one year and no more than end of consumer level support (Home, Pro, Pro Education, Pro for Workstations); the exception is Windows 10 22H2, the final Windows 10 feature update which will be supported until October 2025.
+Windows App Essentials add-on supports a given Windows feature update (release) for at least one year and no more than end of consumer level support (Home, Pro, Pro Education, Pro for Workstations); exceptions are Windows 10 22H2 (the final Windows 10 feature update which will be supported until October 2025) and 11 24H2/25H2 (supported until the add-on is discontinued in late 2025; 24H2 support did fulfill minimum one year support criteria).
 In addition, it comes with support for features found in Windows Insider Preview (WIP) builds, including features that may not appear in subsequent feature updates.

 ## Fun with UI Automation